European Insurance and Occupational Pensions Authority: Background

-CEIOPS (2003–10) was established under the terms of European Commission's Decision 2004/6/EC of 5 November 2003, currently repealed and replaced by Decision 2009/79/EC, and is composed of high level representatives from the insurance and occupational pensions supervisory authorities of the European Union's Member States.
+The Committee of European Insurance and Occupational Pensions Supervisors (CEIOPS), a Level-3 Committee of the European Union under the Lamfalussy process, was established in 2004 under the terms of European Commission's Decision 2004/6/EC of 5 November 2003, later repealed and replaced by Decision 2009/79/EC.
+It was composed of high level representatives from the insurance and occupational pensions supervisory authorities of the European Union's Member States.
 The authorities of the European Economic Area Member States also participated in CEIOPS.
-CEIOPS Secretariat was located in Frankfurt am Main.
-CEIOPS was a Level-3 Committee of the European Union in the Lamfalussy process.
-CEIOPS was founded 5 November 2003.
-CEIOPS consisted of the European Union's insurance and pension fund supervisory authorities.
-Other supervisory authorities from other states of the European Economic Area are represented as observers (Norway, Iceland and Liechtenstein, although not Switzerland).
-It was chaired by Gabriel Bernardino, the Director General of the Instituto de Seguros de Portugal (ISP).
-CEIOPS' headquarters were located in Frankfurt am Main, Germany.
+CEIOPS Secretariat was located in Frankfurt.
+It was chaired by Gabriel Bernardino, the Director General of the Portuguese insurance supervisor.
 The other Level-3 Committees were Committee of European Banking Supervisors and Committee of European Securities Regulators.